We may investigate your credit history and use your information for credit reporting

 A credit reporting agency provides credit information

-We ask for a credit report if you apply for credit or for changes to your lending
+We ask for a credit report if you apply for credit or for changes to your lending, or to manage your lending.

 When we request a credit report, we need to give the credit reporting agency:

-• Information about your application – such as the type and amount of credit you’re applying for or the changes to the lending you’ve asked for.
+- Information about your application, such as the type and amount of credit you’re applying for, or how you’ve asked us to change the way we lend to you.

 We share your information when we give you credit